IBM-Bluemix-Docs/knowledge-studio/troubleshooting.md

 - Are multiple users or applications encountering the same type of problem?
 - Can the problem be re-created by running a single command, a set of commands, or a particular application?

-## Cannot access the application
-{: #wks_ts_access}

-Find out how to grant users access to {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}}, and address common access issues.

-You must have {{site.data.keyword.IBM_notm}} user registration credentials to request an instance of {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}}.

-### Administrator

-Each {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} instance has an administrator role associated with it.
-The person who originally signs up to use the application is given the administrator role automatically.
-The administrator can invite other people.

-For information about how to invite people to use your instance of the application, see [Assembling the team](/docs/services/knowledge-studio/team.html).

-### Human annotator

-If you have been invited to someone's instance of {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} to serve as a human annotator, you likely received an email invitation.
-First, you must register with {{site.data.keyword.IBM_notm}} if you do not have {{site.data.keyword.IBM_notm}} registration credentials already.
-Once you register with {{site.data.keyword.IBM_notm}} and accept the invitation, you are given access to the instance.
-However, after you are given access and before you can start to annotate documents, the administrator or a project manager of the instance must add you to a project and assign an annotation task to you.
-It is not until after you have been assigned a task that you can perform any actions in the {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} instance.
-To annotate documents, use the Ground Truth Editor.
-Use a Google Chrome browser for the best performance.

-For help using the Ground Truth Editor, see the [User Guide: Ground Truth Editor](/docs/services/knowledge-studio/user-guide.html).

-## Can't create a free account
-{: #wks_ts_free}

-### Problem

-You try to create a free account and see the error message, `Error 331: We are unable to process your request.
-Please try again later or contact the {{site.data.keyword.IBM_notm}} Helpdesk.`

-### Causes

-{{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} does not permit more than one free account per organization.

-### Resolving the problem

-Create an account that is not included in the organization.

-If you need to use your current account for the free trial and your user account is associated with a paid account, you can submit a support ticket.
-For more information, see [Contacting {{site.data.keyword.IBM_notm}} Support](/docs/services/knowledge-studio/troubleshooting.html#ts_contactingibmsupport).

-If you need to use your current account for the free trial and your user account isn't associated with a paid account, post your issue to [{{site.data.keyword.IBM_notm}} developerWorks Answers](https://developer.ibm.com/answers/topics/wks/), making sure to tag the question, **WKS**.

 ## AlchemyLanguage model issues
 {: #wks_ts_deployed_model_deleted}